konapun/dotfiles/README.md

 To use a theme, run the install script with the `-t` option followed by the theme name: `./install.zsh -t dracula`

+<sub>neovim screenshots below are pre-treesitter and will be updated to their current appearance in the future</sub>

 ### default
 (attempts to use configurations which make terminal utilities respect shell colors)